bbauska/W3Cx-5of5/README.md

 3. HTML5 Coding Essentials and Best Practices
 4. HTML5 Apps and Games
 5. This course: JavaScript Introduction

 To get a W3C FEWD professional certificate, you must successfully pass and receive a Verified Certificate in the five courses above.

+Web editors
+Foreword:
+Michel Buffa, author of this course:

+"When I work locally, with files located on my computer hard drive, I use the Sublime Text source code editor, Visual Studio Code, WebStorm, NetBeans, depending on the size of the project I'm working on.
+- For testing simple examples, I mainly use the JsBin.com online code editor.
+- For embedding online examples in this course, I use the CodePen.io online code editor.
+- For choosing a CSS color, shadow, text-shadow, gradients, etc. I use the LiveWeave online code editor."